mpdf/mpdf/.github/CONTRIBUTING.md

 * Please provide a small example in php/html that reproduces your situation
 * Please report one feature or one bug per issue
+* Failing to provide necessary information or not using the issue template may cause the issue to be closed without consideration.

 Pull requests
 -------------